-All of the three analyses conducted estimated that at the start of 2007 the spawning biomass was below the level corresponding to the MSY.
-MSY and the fishing mortality (F) multiplier are sensitive to how the assessment model is parameterized, the data that are included in the assessment, and the periods assumed to represent average fishing mortality, but for all the scenarios considered, fishing mortality is above the level corresponding to the MSY.
+All four scenarios considered suggest that, at the beginning of 2009, the spawning biomass (S) was below $S{\rm MSY}$.
+MSY and the F multiplier are sensitive to how the assessment model is parameterized, the data that are included in the assessment, and the periods assumed to represent average fishing mortality, but under all scenarios considered, fishing mortality is well above $F{\rm MSY}$.
+The management quantities derived from the base case model were the less pessimistic among all scenarios.